 Vizio’s 4K performance in terms of image quality is considered average by the majority of ratings services.
 If Vizio’s past performance is any indication though, the manufacturer should make steady improvements in its 4K image quality in future models.

 Winner: Samsung, because the manufacturer consistently ranks at the top of the charts in image quality.

-Winner: Samsung, although neither Samsung nor Vizio have above average audio performance from the built-in speakers.
+Winner: Samsung, although neither Samsung nor Vizio have above-average audio performance from the built-in speakers.

 Vizio’s Internet Apps Plus Smart TV interface is quite an improvement from the early days of Vizio’s Smart TV options, which were well behind other manufacturers.
-Vizio Internet Apps Plus is easy to use with a great interface featuring tiles that fill the screen or that scroll across the bottom.
+Vizio Internet Apps Plus is easy to use with a great interface featuring tiles that fill the screen or scroll across the bottom.

 Winner: Samsung, because Tizen is a little more advanced than Internet Apps Plus.
 However, manufacturers are constantly tweaking their Smart TV systems, so it’s worth testing the latest versions before you choose.

 Every large screen television these days is pretty thin as screen technology allows this to be possible, especially compared to the old CRT behemoths from more than a decade ago.
 On average, Vizio and Samsung large screen TVs have a similar depth.
 For example, both Samsung and Vizio’s latest 75 inch model measures 2.5 inches in thickness.
 Check out our Samsung QN75Q80TAFXZC review to read about a 75″ model.
 When comparing weights of TVs from the two manufacturers, it varies as to which manufacturer’s sets are lighter, depending on screen size.
 There is the Vizio portable TV however.
 If thinness is a priority of yours, LG also makes great thin models like the one in our OLED77CXPUA review.